Lindsey Scott Jr.: Incarnate Word

 Scott transferred to the University of the Incarnate Word for a seventh college season.
 He was named the starter during spring practices after transferring.
-Scott completed 18-of-25 passes for 406 yards with four touchdowns and an interception in a 55-41 upset win over FBS Nevada.
+Scott completed 18-of-25 passes for 406 yards with four touchdowns and an interception in a 55–41 upset win over FBS Nevada.
 Scott was named the Southland Conference Player of the Year at the end of the regular season.
 He was also named a finalist for the Walter Payton Award.

 In his final college season at UIW, Scott set a new FCS record for touchdown passes in a season with 60.
 He broke the previous record of 57, set by Jeremiah Briscoe of Sam Houston in 2016, with four TD passes in a 66–63 shootout win over Sacramento State in the FCS quarterfinals.
 Scott's college career ended the following week with UIW's 35–32 semifinal loss to North Dakota State.
 He finished the season with 321 completions on 453 pass attempts for 4,657 yards and 60 touchdowns and also rushed 132 times for 712 yards and 11 touchdowns.
 Scott won the Walter Payton Award at the end of the season.

 College statistics

 Professional career

-Scott was selected by the Pittsburgh Maulers second overall in the 2023 USFL Draft.
+Scott was selected by the Pittsburgh Maulers of the United States Football League (USFL) second overall in the 2023 USFL draft.
+He went undrafted in the 2023 NFL draft.
+He is also on the negotiation list for the Montreal Alouettes of the Canadian Football League.

+Scott was selected by the Houston Roughnecks of the XFL in the 2023 XFL Rookie Draft on June 16, 2023.
+He was signed on October 24, 2023.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League (USFL) merged to create the United Football League (UFL).
+On January 5, 2024, Scott was drafted by the Arlington Renegades during the 2024 UFL dispersal draft.
+He re-signed with the Renegades on October 14, 2024.

+Coaching career

+Scott served as an offensive assistant working with quarterbacks for Texas State during the 2023 season.

+On January 13, 2025, Scott was hired by Texas Tech.